ValdemarGr/gql/website/docs/schema/schema.md

 For instance, if the whole graph was defined with `def`s, one could very easily accedentally construct a case of exponential running time.
 :::

-`gql` will use the specified implementation of a type when declaring relation to another type.

 ## Schema
 A `Schema` is a collection of some components that are required to execute a query.
 The `Schema` contains a `SchemaShape`, a `Statistics` instance, a query `Planner` implementation and state regarding `BatchResolver` implementations.